BramVanImpeUcll/distributed-applications/exercises/9_distributed_elixir_exercises_complete/05_pingpong_games/assignment.md

 # Task

-Similar to the last exercise of the previous week, use libcluster with the gossip strategy to easily detect other nodes.
+Similar to the last exercise, use libcluster with the gossip strategy to easily detect other nodes.

 Make an application that creates "matches" for ping pong games.
 We're not going to focus on OTP best practices, but just make a simple application like so: